Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 My 2-Year English Ivy Journey: From Near-Death to Thriving

-Let me share exactly what happened with my first English ivy—and how I turned things around.
+Let me share exactly what happened with my first English ivy — and how I turned things around.

 The Starting Point (October 2022)

 I bought a beautiful green English ivy from my local nursery.
 It had lush foliage and vines about 8 inches long.
 I was excited to add some greenery to my living room.
+My setup: south-facing window, 3 feet from a radiator, watered every Saturday “just to be consistent.”

 What Went Wrong

-Week 2: Leaf tips started turning brown.
+Week 2: leaf tips started turning brown.
 I figured it needed more water, so I increased watering to twice a week.
 (Wrong move.)

-Week 4: Noticed fine webbing on the undersides of leaves.
+Week 4: noticed fine webbing on the undersides of leaves.
 After some Googling at 2 AM, I realized I had spider mites.

-December: The plant had lost about 80% of its leaves.
+December: the plant had lost about 80% of its leaves.
 It looked like a skeleton with a few sad survivors clinging on.
 I nearly threw it away.

 How I Fixed It